cavanes1/PES-analysis/README.md

 ### view.py
 Generates linear synchronous transit curve plots using dat.x for each internal coordinate and pair thereof.
+Requires matplotlib.
+In ARCH, this can be loaded using the module matplotlib/3.5.2-foss-2022a, which itself requires GCC/11.3.0.

 ### enerr.py
 Perform error analysis on the Hd surface.